-Keep It Simple: All of six ingredients make up this recipe from Garnish With Lemon, including pineapple rum, basil leaves, and the namesake fruit that's been peeled, cored, and sliced.
+The Hero Ingredient: Pineapple rum.
+All of six ingredients make up this recipe from Garnish With Lemon, including pineapple rum, basil leaves, and the namesake fruit that's been peeled, cored, and sliced.
 There are also slices of lime, of course.

 Stone Fruit Sangria